 The exhibition is the capstone of a collaborative project between the BMA and The Johns Hopkins University (JHU) led by Rena M. Hoisington, Senior Curator of Prints, Drawings & Photographs.
 Hoisington taught the course “Paper Museums: Exhibiting Artists’ Books at The Baltimore Museum of Art” through JHU’s Program in Museums and Society for 11 undergraduates from JHU, Loyola University Maryland, and the Maryland Institute College of Art.
 The students helped to determine the checklist and thematic organization of the exhibition as well as write the label texts and blog posts for the books.

-For more information about exhibitions, programs, courses, and resources on artists’ books in the greater Baltimore region, visit Book Arts Baltimore.
+For more information about exhibitions, programs, courses, and resources on artists’ books in the Greater Baltimore region, please visit Book Arts Baltimore.

 Curated by Rena Hoisington, Senior Curator of Prints, Drawings & Photographs